Electronics Assemblers and Fabricators

 A code in all lowercase letters means the fit is weaker.

-Electronics assemblers and fabricators need to be able to:
+Electronics assemblers and fabricators need to:

 They should enjoy: